rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

    -  Replace cumin with 1/4 teaspoon grated lemon zest
    -  Replace cilantro with 2 tablespoons parsley or mint

-- Before Step 1, chop 1/4 cup artichoke hearts and set aside for garnish.
+- Before step 1, chop 1/4 cup artichoke hearts and set aside for garnish.
-- In step 1 increase lemon juice to 4 tablespoons
+- In step 1, increase the lemon juice to 4 tablespoons.
-- In step 2, process remaining 3/4 cup artichokes, and replace cumin with lemon zest.
+- In step 2, process the remaining 3/4 cup artichokes, and replace the cumin with lemon zest.
-- In step three instead of chick peas, sprinkle with reserved artichokes and replace cilantro with parsley or mint.
+- In step 3, instead of chickpeas, sprinkle with the reserved artichokes and replace the cilantro with parsley or mint.

 Roasted Garlic Hummus
 ^^^^^^^^^^^^^^^^^^^^^